- COVIDCert NI – Easy Read Privacy Information

 The Department of Health (DoH) and Public Health Agency (PHA) are Joint Data Controllers for the personal information processed in the CCS and mobile App and are responsible for making sure your personal data is safely and securely managed.

-There are also organisations, called Data Processors, who the Joint Data Controllers allow to use your data to process and produce the COVID certificate, COVID app, recovery, and exemption certificates.
+There are also organisations, called Data Processors, who the Data Controllers allow to use your data to process and produce the COVID certificate, COVID app and recovery certificate.

 These processors are not allowed to use, store, or share your data with anyone else.
-The data processors use your personal data for the following purposes only:
+These processing organisations process your personal data for the following purposes:

 - Ernst & Young (EY) – will provide a team to conduct manual matching where the CCS cannot do this automatically and to maintain the certificate generation volumes.
-EY will also capture your data in the COVIDCert call centre for citizens to apply for exemption and recovery based COVIDCerts.
-The data you provide in applying for your Covid Certificate may be used by EY to ensure the quality of your data in the Vaccine Management System, to ensure your vaccine data on the VMS is accurate and up to date.
-In carrying out data quality checks EY will process your data utilising the Azure Synapse Analytics platform.
-The Azure Synapse Analytics platform is a data storage platform hosted on the public health information platform and controlled by the Public Health Agency (PHA).
+The data you provide in applying for your Covid Certificate may be used by EY to ensure the quality of your data in the the VMS is accurate and up to date.
+In carrying out data quality checks EY will process your data utilising the Northern Ireland Health Analytics platform (NIHAP).
+The NIHAP platform is a data storage platform hosted on the public health information platform and jointly co-ordinated by Digital Health Care Northern Ireland (DHCNI) and the PHA.
 Data stored within CCS may also be analysed by EY to identify covid certification fraud.

-- Belfast Health and Social Care Trust (BHSCT) is used to host the CCS application on their IT system, which is based in Belfast.
+- Belfast Health and Social Care Trust (BHSCT) hosts the CCS data and application on their infrastructure.

 The DOH and PHA would not be able to deliver a digital or paper certificate to prove you are either fully vaccinated, in recovery or exempt unless we first prove your identity.